flemmerich/pysubgroup/doc/gp_growth.rst

 Required Methods
 =================
 To make a target and quality function suitable for gp-growth you have to provide several methods (all methods start with :code:`gp_` to indicate that they are used in the gp-growth algorithm).
-In addition to the standard quality function methods (see TODO) the following methods should be implemented to make a quality funciton usable with gp_growth.
+In addition to the standard quality function methods (see :ref:`customtarget`) the following methods should be implemented to make a quality funciton usable with gp_growth.

 .. code:: python